box-lunch-lifestyle/box-lunch-lifestyle/README.md

 );
 ```

-If you would like to name your database something else, you will need to change `prime_app` to the name of your new database name in `server/modules/pool.js`
+If you would like to name your database something else, you will need to change `box_lunch_lifestyle` to the name of your new database name in `server/modules/pool.js`

-## Download (Don't Clone) This Repository
+### Download (Don't Clone) This Repository

 * Don't Fork or Clone.
 Instead, click the `Clone or Download` button and select `Download Zip`.
 * Unzip the project and start with the code in that folder.
 * Create a new GitHub project and push this code to the new repository.

-## Development Setup Instructions
+### Development Setup Instructions

 * Run `npm install`
 * Create a `.env` file at the root of the project and paste this line into the file: